Avani-Nair/data-science-portfolio/mathematical-coding/README.md

 ## Overview

-This project was completed as part of my first-year Mathematical Coding coursework.
-It demonstrates the use of Python for mathematical computing and data analysis.
+This coursework was completed as part of my first-year Mathematical Coding module.
+It demonstrates the use of Python for mathematical computing, data analysis and statistical modelling.

-## What I worked on
+## Coursework

+### Mathematical Programming

 - Matrix operations using NumPy
 - Matrix inverse and determinants
 - Eigenvalues and eigenvectors
 - Matrix diagonalisation
-- Data analysis using Pandas
+- Functions, loops and input validation

+**Code:** `digit_swap_calculator.py` and `matrix_operations.py`

+### Data Analysis

+I analysed a pastry dataset to investigate relationships between variables including sweetness, moisture and pastry ratings.

+The analysis included:

+- Descriptive statistics
 - Data visualisation using Matplotlib
+- Correlation analysis
-- Linear regression using SciPy
+- Linear regression
 - Interpretation of p-values and R²

+**Code:** `pastry_data_analysis.py`

+## Skills Demonstrated

+- Python
+- NumPy
+- Pandas
+- Matplotlib
+- Statsmodels
+- Statistical analysis
-## Data Analysis
+- Data visualisation

-I analysed a pastry dataset to investigate relationships between variables including sweetness, moisture and pastry ratings.

-The analysis included descriptive statistics, scatter plots and linear regression models.
+- Linear regression
+- Mathematical programming

-## What I learned
+## What I Learned

-This coursework helped me develop my Python programming skills and understand how mathematical and statistical methods can be applied to a dataset.
+This coursework helped me develop my Python programming skills and understand how mathematical and statistical methods can be applied to real datasets.